TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqlmi-perf-how-to.md

                 },
                 {
                     "value": "howto_other",
-                    "text": "Other (Please describe in the following text box)" }
+                    "text": "Other (Describe in the following text box)" }
             ],
             "required": false